btimotheus/autopilot-hash-collector/README.md

     ``` Run-AutopilotHash.cmd ```

 ### Feel free to fork, improve, or share this toolset if it helps you or your team!

+## 📬 Contact

+If you encounter any issues or have suggestions, please open an issue on this repository.